The Problem The Model Who It's For Engagement Essays

 levels

 Leader Coherence is not a programme.
 It is an intervention — designed to stabilise leadership under AI-driven uncertainty so that trust, decision-making, and execution can hold.
-It works at four coupled levels, because the levels are interdependent.
+It works at four coupled levels, because the levels are coupled.
 The precondition is a coherent leader.
 The intervention is the meeting.

 The lineage is Tavistock-informed systems work, HeartMath coherence science, and Kegan/Lahey Immunity to Change methodology — integrated, not named-dropped.